NATURAL ENVIRONMENT AND SUSTAINABILITY BRANCH,

 The entire CitySmart program over the next four years includes seventeen separate projects and $8.45 million of investment.
 Just two of those projects, which are most relevant to the urban forest, are described below.

 THE REGIONAL CARBON SINK PROJECT:

-Council is committed to maintaining strong linkages between planting for carbon sequestration and habitat restoration in Brisbane, and thereby achieving multiple benefits through targeted investment.
-In addition to habitat restoration, Brisbane stands to benefit with improved water quality, increased amenity and enhancement to open space areas.
+Council is committed to maintaining strong linkages between planting for carbon sequestration and habitat restoration in Brisbane, thereby achieving multiple benefits through targeted investment.
+In addition to habitat restoration, Brisbane stands to benefit from improved water quality, increased amenities and enhancement of open space areas.

 CARBON STORAGE AND SEQUESTRATION OF BRISBANE’S EXISTING URBAN FOREST:

 The O2 project plantings are projected to soak up to 15 tonnes per hectare of carbon dioxide each year.
 These new plantings are the only ones that currently qualify under greenhouse-friendly carbon sink guidelines.
 However in 2000, Council, in conjunction with the Australian Greenhouse Office and the University of Queensland, estimated that Brisbane’s vegetation cover was already storing around 1.9 million tonnes of carbon and sequestering another 1.45-1.6 million tonnes of carbon dioxide per year.
 That was equivalent to around 10 percent of total greenhouse gas emission levels in 1999.
 Of even greater significance were the benefits of those trees growing closest to where we live.
 Brisbane’s residential tree cover was estimated to be absorbing the equivalent amount of carbon dioxide emitted by 30,000 cars per year, and cooling surface temperatures in the relatively mild month of October 1999 by up to 5 degrees Celsius (Yamamoto, 1999).